-The good news is, there are plenty of online courses that you can enrol in, all from the comfort of your home.
+The good news is, there are plenty of online cooking classes that you can enrol in, all from the comfort of your home.
 And they’re not taught by just any old guy wearing chef whites, but famous faces instead, so you know you’re getting a first-class education.

-The online courses come from MasterClass, and do require a subscription, but considering you’re probably not going to be going out and spending your money on anything else, there’s never been a better time to invest.
+The online cooking classes come from MasterClass and do require a subscription, but considering you’re probably not going to be going out and spending your money on anything else, there’s never been a better time to invest.

 Massimo is the owner and head chef of Osteria Francescana, which has consistently ranked among the top 5 restaurants in the world in the past decade.
-The Italian master chef wants to pass on his knowledge to you, teaching you how to give ‘regular’ classic Italian dishes a fun and modern twists in his online cooking classes.
+The Italian master chef wants to pass on his knowledge to you, teaching you how to give ‘regular’ classic Italian dishes fun and modern twists in his online cooking classes.

-In this MasterClass of 11 lessons, James focuses on Tuscan vineyards, discussing their history and what goes into wine production.
+In this MasterClass of 11 online cooking classes, James focuses on Tuscan vineyards, discussing their history and what goes into wine production.
 More importantly, he’ll teach you how to understand the tastes, textures and aromas you experience with each individual bottle of wine.

 Online Cooking Classes FAQ

-If you are a budding chef, you need equipment and by this, we mean a skillet, a chef’s knife, a cutting board, heavy pots, measuring spoons and cups.
-Add a peeler, a sieve and a sheet tray and you are good to go.
-According to Gordon Ramsay, these skills are basics you need to master – cooking rice, chopping an onion, sharpening a knife, skinning and deboning a fish and cooking pasta.
-You need a drawer organizer where all your kitchen tools will be organized into slots by category.
+If you are a budding chef, you need equipment and by this, we mean a skillet, a chef’s knife, a cutting board, heavy pots, measuring spoons, and cups.
+Add a peeler, a sieve, and a sheet tray and you'll be good to go.
+According to Gordon Ramsay, these skills are the basics you need to master – cooking rice, chopping an onion, sharpening a knife, skinning and deboning a fish, and cooking pasta.
+You need a drawer organiser where all your kitchen tools will be organized into slots by category.
 With your pantry, keep the items you use the most at eye level, front and center.